Osteopathic medicine was developed in the late 19th century by an American doctor called Andrew Taylor Still (1828-1917).

-Osteopathic manipulations comprise a number of techniques
+Osteopathic manipulative treatments comprise a number of techniques

-high velocity, low amplitude (HVLA) thrusts;
+- High velocity, low amplitude (HVLA) thrusts;

-muscle energy techniques;
+- Muscle energy techniques;

-lymphatic pump techniques.
+- Lymphatic pump techniques.

 An HVLA thrust, as its name implies, involves a quick thrust through a short distance.
-The manipulation itself is performed on the joints of the skeletal system.
+The manipulation itself is performed on the muscles and joints of the skeletal system.
 In theory, a high velocity thrust can be performed on any joint, but they are typically used on the spine.

 This is the classic technique that most people associate with osteopathy.
 It often produces a clicking, or crunching, sound in the patient.